Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 {% tab title="iOS (AEP 3.x)" %}

-This extension is not compatible with the AEPCore extension at this time, for more details see [Current SDK Versions](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions#ios-swift)
+This extension is not compatible with the AEPCore extension at this time, for more details see [Current SDK Versions](../../resources/upgrading-to-aep/current-sdk-versions#ios-swift)

 {% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
-{% hint style="info"}
+{% hint style="info" %}
 You can pass the `launchOptions` that were received upon opening the application or `userInfo`, which contains the received push payload in `trackInfo`.
 If `trackInfo` is null or does not contain the necessary tracking identifiers, `broadlogId` (`_mId`) and `deliveryId` (`_dId`), a track request is **not** sent.
 {% endhint %}